Brighton Rocks International Film Festival (BRIFF) welcomes submissions for the 4th year running.

 • Additional Awards for:

-Category Finalists will be announced on 15 April and Winners on 1 May.
-The Best Short & Best Feature films and all other awards will be revealed on 25 May 2018 at the Screening Event.
+FINALISTS will be announced on 25 June and WINNERS on 4 July.
+BEST FILM and all other awards will be revealed on 25 July at the Screening Event.

 BRIGHTON ROCKS accepts narrative, documentary and experimental films, music videos, micro, short and feature films.